Skip to content

 Create a new function:

-export OPENFAAS_PREFIX=ghcr.io/openfaas
+export OPENFAAS_PREFIX=docker.io/alexellis2

-faas-cli new --lang go provision-customer
+faas-cli new --lang golang-middleware provision-customer

 Now add an annotation for the payment.created topic, so that the provision-customer function is invoked for any message received: